-The CITY and COUNTY will implement any applicable Urban Reserve concept plan and related agreements.
-The CITY will amend the CITY comprehensive plan to include this area consistent with the original concept plan.
-If modifications to the original concept plan are made during the comprehensive planning process, the parties will update the related agreements to reflect these changes, which may include transportation, access and funding.
-Until the CITY adopts a transportation system plan (TSP), the COUNTY's TSP will serve as the TSP for the Urban Planning Area.
+I. The CITY and the COUNTY will implement the applicable Urban Reserve concept plans and related agreements.
+The CITY will amend the CITY Comprehensive Plan to include this area consistent with the original concept plan.
+If modifications to the original concept plan are made during the comprehensive planning process, the parties will update the related agreements to reflect these changes, which may include transportation, access and funding, if needed.
+Until the CITY amends its Transportation Ssystem Plan (TSP) to include the land within the CITY's Urban Planning Area, the COUNTY's TSP will serve as the TSP for the Urban Planning Area.